AboutDavid Reamer is an academic and public scholar interested in the intersections of social justice, history, and community construction.

 .
 Anchorage, AK: Center for Community Engagement & Learning, University of Alaska Anchorage, 2015.

-- Cowriting an academic monograph on Anchorage’s black history
+- Cowriting an academic monograph on Anchorage’s black history, currently under review with the University of Washington Press

 - Writing a public history monograph on Fairview, a historic Anchorage, AK neighborhood, for the Cook Inlet Historical Society